navinexpo/navin-javascript-notes/Javascript/Javascripts_Basics.md

 }
 ```

-**Speaking Script**: *Hoisting in JS lifts variable and function declartions to the top of their containing scope during compilation.*
+**Speaking Script**: *Hoisting in JS lifts variable and function declarations to the top of their containing scope during compilation.*
 - `a` This means you can use functions and variables before they're declared in the code.
 - `b` For eg: calling a function before its definitions works coz declarations is hoisted, but using a variable before its assignment result in `undefined`.